nitishhsinghhh/case-conversion-api/README.md

 * Hardware Efficiency: Optimized for Apple Silicon (arm64), leveraging unified memory to minimize data copy overhead during managed-to-unmanaged transitions.

-**Engineering Insight:** While the total project environment spans 194k lines, the functional core is a highly massive native C++ engine (representing 60% of authored logic), prioritizing custom high-performance algorithms over external libraries.
+**Engineering Insight:** While the total project environment spans 194k lines, the architecture is anchored by a massive native C++ engine representing 60% of the authored functional logic.
+This reflects a strategic commitment to custom, high-performance algorithms over off-the-shelf libraries, ensuring maximum execution efficiency and long-term ABI stability.

 ---